microsoft/xlang/src/tool/xmeta/README.md

 xmeta/cpp is the target directory for cpp code generation.

 #Generating Parser and Lexer
+1) Install the latest JDK.

-1) Run the generate.cmd in xmeta/grammar.
+2) Run the generate.cmd in xmeta/grammar.
 This will generate the xlang lexer, parser and all else you need in cpp.